HaoKang-Timmy/Epipe/Readme.md

 | Pipeline-4gpu     | RTE     | Roberta | 4    | 64(2 chunks) | 4e-5          | 78.15±0.22    | 96.40/s    | 1.27×    |
 | Dataparallel-4gpu | RTE     | Roberta | 4    | 64           | 4e-5          | 78.4±0.21     | 95.53/s    | 1.25     |

+We could conclude that Parallelism Pipeline is faster than dataparallel for big models such as Roberta-base.

 # 2.Sort Quantization

+We invented a fast method of quantization algorithm which has similar effect with k-means algorithms

 Here is the pseudocode